ClemRz/Introduction-to-IoT/exercices/exercise_03.md

 Be careful to define the size of your local variable `bigstring` correctly or it will be truncated.

-Need help?
+Is it working now?
+Can you see that beautiful page in your browser?
+Or do you need help?
 Raise your hand!

 Here is the complete script: